mimore6/ud036_StarterCode/README.md

 The fresh_tomatoes.html contruct the webpage with the selected movies.

+* In order to run the program, launch entertainment_center.py in python

 ### Prerequisites

 You will need to have python installed on your computer.